verdaux/BookNotes/Phrases/Sick burns and comebacks.md

 - [ ] If you were any less intelligent we'd have to water you thrice a week
 - [ ] I'm jealous of people that don't know you
 - [ ] It's kinda sad watching you attempt to fit your entire vocabulary into a sentence.
+- [ ] This person is under a mistaken belief that he is funny